swcarpentry/DEPRECATED-boot-camps/version-control/git/README.md

-# My Git into to the Berkeley Software Carpentry group
+# Git intro as a slide deck

-Question, comments, pull requests welcome.
+Just run `index.html` from this folder.
+Will also work through github pages if copied to a `gh-pages` branch.

 ## Image sources